-- (3) Includes 323,944 shares held in trust, half of which are held for the benefit of Mr. Gaut and half of which are held for the benefit of his spouse.
-Mr. Gaut is the trustee of the trust which is for his benefit, and his spouse is the trustee of the trust which is for her benefit.
-Mr. Gaut disclaims beneficial ownership of all shares held in trust for his spouse. - (4) Mr. Baldwin is the direct owner of 21,108 shares of common stock that were issued to him in connection with his service on our board of directors.
-6,692 of such shares are subject to a one year vesting period measured from the date of grant (2/20/2015).
-Mr. Baldwin serves as Co-President of LESA and, as such, may be deemed to have voting and investment power over the shares of common stock owned by the Funds.
-Mr. Baldwin disclaims beneficial ownership of such shares. - (5) Includes 18,000 shares held in trust for the benefit of Mr. Carrig's children.
-Mr. Carrig serves as trustee of the trust and disclaims beneficial ownership of the shares held by the trust. - (6) Includes 14,416 shares of common stock that were issued to Mr. O'Toole in connection with his service on our board of directors.
+- (7) Includes 40,640 shares of common stock that were issued to Mr. O'Toole in connection with his service on our board of directors.
+6,219 of such shares are subject to a one year vesting period measured from the date of grant (2/16/2017).
 In addition, Tinicum FET, LLC ("Tinicum FET") directly owns 2,666,666 shares of common stock.
 The manager of Tinicum FET is Tinicum Lantern III L.L.C. ("Tinicum Lantern III").
 Mr. O'Toole is a co-managing member of Tinicum Lantern III.
 As such, Mr. O'Toole may be deemed to have voting and investment power over Tinicum FET's portfolio.
-Mr. O'Toole disclaims beneficial ownership of the shares held by Tinicum FET. - (7) Mr. Schmitz is the direct owner of 39,162 shares of common stock that were issued to him in connection with his service on our board of directors.
-6,692 of such shares are subject to a one year vesting period measured from the date of grant (2/20/2015).
+Mr. O'Toole disclaims beneficial ownership of the shares held by Tinicum FET. - (8) Mr. Schmitz is the direct owner of 58,694 shares of common stock that were issued to him in connection with his service on our board of directors.
+6,219 of such shares are subject to a one year vesting period measured from the date of grant (2/16/2017).
 The remaining 2,131,347 shares of common stock are owned directly by B-29 Family Holdings, LLC, a Texas limited liability company ("B-29 Holdings").
 Mr. Schmitz maintains a 90.69% membership interest in B-29 Holdings.
 As such, Mr. Schmitz may be deemed to have voting and investment power over the shares of common stock owned by B-29 Holdings.
-Mr. Schmitz disclaims beneficial ownership of such shares, except to the extent of his pecuniary interest therein. - (8) Mr. Waite serves as Co-President of LESA and, as such, may be deemed to have voting and investment power over the shares of common stock owned by the Funds.
+Mr. Schmitz disclaims beneficial ownership of such shares, except to the extent of his pecuniary interest therein. - (9) Mr. Waite serves as Co-President of LESA and, as such, may be deemed to have voting and investment power over the shares of common stock owned by the funds.
 Mr. Waite disclaims beneficial ownership of such shares.